nakhanu/Database---Bookstore/README.md

 ## 👥 Contributors

-The following people who have contributed to this project:
+The following individuals have contributed to this project:

 <p align="center">
   <a href="https://github.com/nakhanu" target="_blank">